Constructing Likelihood Functions for Interval-valued Random Variables: Introduction

-While sensible, by nature the above methods for modelling real-valued random variables only permit descriptive modelling at the level of the real-valued random vector $(\underline{X},\overline{X})$ (or its equivalent for $p$-hypercubes).
-However this descriptive approach completely ignores the generative procedure commonly assumed and implemented for the construction of observed intervals; namely that the underlying real-valued data are produced from some generative model $X_1,\ldots,X_m\sim f(x_1,\ldots,x_m|\theta)$, and the interval is then constructed via some aggregation process, e.g. $\underline{X}=\min_k\{X_k\}$ and $\overline{X}=\max_k\{X_k\}$.
-If interest is then in fitting the generative model $f(x_1,\ldots,x_m|\theta)$ for inferential or predictive purposes, while only observing the random intervals rather than the underlying real-valued dataset, or in having the interpretation of model parameters be independent of the form of the interval construction process, then the above descriptive models will be inadequate.
-Further, the existing descriptive models for random intervals typically assume that the distribution of latent data points within the random interval is uniform.
-Under the above generative procedure, except in specific cases this will almost always be untrue, and this is generally accepted as a false assumption in practice.
+While sensible, by nature the above methods for modelling real-valued random variables only permit descriptive modelling at the level of the real-valued random vector $(\underline{X},\overline{X})$ (or its equivalent for $p$-hyper-rectangles).
+However this descriptive approach completely ignores the data generating procedure commonly assumed and implemented for the construction of observed intervals; namely that the underlying real-valued data are produced from some data generating model $X_1,\ldots,X_m\sim f(x_1,\ldots,x_m|\alpha)$, and the interval is then constructed via some aggregation process, e.g.~$\underline{X}=\min\{X_k\}$ and $\overline{X}=\max\{X_k\}$.
+If interest is then in fitting the underlying data generating model $f(x_1,\ldots,x_m|\alpha)$ for inferential or predictive purposes, while only observing interval-valued data rather than the underlying real-valued dataset, or in having the interpretation of model parameters be independent of the form of the interval construction process, then the above descriptive models will be inadequate.
+Further, the existing descriptive models for random intervals typically assume that the distribution of latent data points within the interval is uniform.
+Under the above data generating procedure, except in specific cases this will almost always be untrue.
+This assumption is generally accepted as a false in practice, but is typically ignored.

-In this article we develop the theoretical and methodological foundations of statistical models for random intervals that are directly constructed from an assumed generative model $f(x_1,\ldots,x_m|\theta)$ and a data aggregation function $\varphi(\cdot)$ that maps the space of real-valued data to the space of intervals.
+In this article we develop the methodological foundations of statistical models for interval-valued data that are directly constructed from an assumed underlying data generating model $f(x_1,\ldots,x_m|\alpha)$ and a data aggregation function $\varphi(\cdot)$ that maps the space of real-valued data to the space of intervals.

 To the best of our knowledge, this represents the first attempt to move beyond the restrictive descriptive models which are prevalent in the literature, and provide an inferential framework that aligns with the generative interval-construction process that is typical in practice.
 In addition to providing more directly interpretable parameters, it also provides a natural mechanism for departure from the uncomfortable uniformity-within-intervals assumption of descriptive models.